Email: vagan.terziyan@jyu.fi

 Master

-natural place for such course because this Program explores different aspects
+place for such course because this Program explores different aspects and

 Computing, which require Semantic (Web) Technology to enable self-management